 Knowledge transfer takes various forms, not only in the course of teaching, but also directly through research and cooperation projects or in the context of professional exchanges between scientists.

 - Know-how (e.g., non-patented processes or formulations)

-The Technology Transfer Office in Research and Communications Division I is a central service function set up by the University of Stuttgart to log, manage, and commercialize inventions, trademarks and other intellectual property such as software.
+The Technology Transfer Office in Research and Transfer Division 1 is a central service function set up by the University of Stuttgart to log, manage, and commercialize inventions, trademarks and other intellectual property such as software.
 Its menu of services ranges from timely consultations exclusively for the University’s own inventors to negotiating licensing agreements.
 This office works closely at every stage with researchers, institutes, and internal as well as external parties.

 A centralized service function contactUS! – Business Meets Science helps businesses as well as University institutes and facilities by intermediating reciprocal contacts.